 As the far as the content-search is concerned, Siri's performance is top-notch.
 Even if there's some content on a compatible app (and a lot of apps are Siri compatible by the way) remotely related to your search, Siri will find it for you.

 To my disappointment though, Siri was actually less awesome in finding out apps from the app store.

-One advantage Apple TV 4k have over its competitors (except Nvidia Shield) is the amount of games its offers.
+One advantage Apple TV 4k has over its competitors (except Nvidia Shield) is the number of games it offers.
 There are a lot of games you can play with it, but you would have to buy a separate controller.